rickmora98/Python-Web-Scraping/MissionToMars/README.md

 #### Note: <br>

 + "mission_to_mars.ipynb" can be run inside a Jupyter Notebook by itself.
 It might require PIP installing some of the libraries. <br>
-+ Prior to running "app.py", please open your browser to localhost:5000 and also open MongoDB. <br>
++ Prior to running "app.py", please open your browser to localhost:5000 and also open MongoDB.
+Also, you don't need to use Chrome, but you must have it installed.<br>

 #### Submitted by: <br>
  Ricardo G. Mora, Jr.  12/15/2021